jasojone/jasojone.github.io/_pages/cv.md

   * Awarded invitation to virtual on-site experience
   * Link to RP

-# Work experience
+# Work Experience

 **Inventory Auditor, Costco Wholesale Returns Depot #1995**
 *2015 – Present*
   * Investigate, correct inventory discrepancies, and recover losses
   * Conduct inventory counts and prepare inventory reports
   * Advise leadership team on developing new procedures to improve accuracy
-  * Previously part of Leadership Team as Supervisor
+  * Previously part of Leadership Team as a Supervisor

 **Web Development, Northcote Energy**
 *2014 – 2015*
-  * Wix.com website design, deployment, and maintenance
+  * Created website to design specifications using wix.com
-  * Cloud managment
+  * Maintained website updates and uptime at 100%

 **HVAC Technician, Deporto Heating and Air**
 *2010 – 2012*
-  * Installation and service of residential and industrial heating and air
+  * Assisted in the installation of residential/industrial heating and air
   * Provided excellent customer service
-  * Carried out service calls
+  * Excelled at completing jobs on time or ahead of schedule

 **Security Guard, Chief Protective Services**
 *2004 – 2010*